 Point of Sale (POS) System

 Your POS system is how the servers and bartenders communicate with the kitchen.
-It also ensures that customers get checks with the right totals, and it will let you run financial reports at the end of the day, week, and month.
+It also ensures that customers get checks with the right totals, and it may also help you run financial reports at the end of the day, week, and month.

 This cost will depend on how many terminals and how much sophistication you need.
 A small counter deli may just need one basic terminal, while a larger restaurant may have half a dozen terminals, plus handheld ordering tablets for the servers.
-Expect to pay $2,000 to $20,000 for your POS, depending on your needs.
-5
+Expect to pay $500 to $10,000 for your POS hardware plus additional monthly fees.

 Restaurant Furniture and Supplies

-Just consider plates!
-You can get plates for just a few dollars each, or you can get them for $35+ each if you want to splurge.
+If you want to get an idea of the range of costs, just consider plates!
+You can get plates for just a few dollars each, or you can get them for more than $35 each if you want to splurge.

 As for size, a small lunch cafe could only seat 30, so it may not need a high volume of supplies.
-A huge restaurant like The Cheesecake Factory, on the other hand, can seat hundreds and needs a much larger volume of tables, chairs, and smallwares.
+A huge pizza restaurant, on the other hand, can seat hundreds and will need a much larger volume of tables, chairs, and smallwares.

 Costs like food, beverages, and labor will be recurring monthly expenses.
 But you’ll also have to invest in these costs before you open your doors.

 Food must be purchased before you open, so you’ll have something to serve.
-But you may need to buy ingredients even further in advance if your chef has to work on recipe development, and so he or she can train the rest of the kitchen team.
+But you may need to buy ingredients even further in advance if your chef has to work on recipe development, and so they can train the rest of the kitchen team.

 You’ll also need to stock your bar—whether you serve alcohol or not.
-Even if you only serve water and soda, you’ll need to contract with a soda provider to get a soda machine, CO2 dispenser, and syrups.
+Even if you only serve water and soda, you may need to contract with a soda provider to get a soda machine, CO2 dispenser, and syrups.

 And you’ll have labor costs, too.
 As you hire your new staff, you’ll have payroll costs while they complete their training in preparation for the grand opening.